Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 - Now I'm going to wrap up the last parts (see projects/issues on GitHub for more info).
 - Added upvote and downvote joke and a counter to them with a blue color just to not confuse red and green to colorblind people
+- Added random image generator based on click.
+The images are randomized from dir: Memes/

 **_BRIEF_**